fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 .. note::

-   The termination threshold is adjustable via :meth:`openEMS.openEMS.SetEndCriteria`, but 60 dB is a good default.
-For advanced usage, :meth:`SetNumberOfTimeSteps` and :meth:`SetMaxTime` can limit the total number of timesteps (in iterations) or virtual time (in seconds) to truncate the simulation earlier before convergence.
+   The termination threshold is adjustable via :meth:`~openEMS.openEMS.SetEndCriteria`, but 60 dB is a good default.
+For advanced usage, :meth:`~openEMS.openEMS.SetNumberOfTimeSteps` and
+   :meth:`~openEMS.openEMS.SetMaxTime` can limit the total number of timesteps (in iterations) or virtual time (in seconds) to truncate the simulation earlier before convergence.

 Built-In Post-Processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^